 The student body of the College of Music has its own government, represented by the College of Music Student Government.
 Honorary music fraternities are Sigma Alpha Iota, Mu Phi Epsilon and Kappa Kappa Psi.
 Pi Kappa Lambda, a national music honor society, and the Music Teachers National Association both have active chapters within the College of Music.
 Music education majors are eligible for membership in student chapters of the National Association for Music Educators, the American Choral Directors Association and the American String Teachers Association.
 Additional organizations include CU Trombone Society, CU Trumpet Alliance and Diverse Musicians Alliance.

 Additional organizations include CU Trombone Society, CU Trumpet Alliance and Diverse Musicians Alliance.

 Major Fields & Degrees

 Incoming freshmen and transfer students in the College of Music are declared as music majors at the beginning of their first semester.
 The music minor may be declared when an active student has a CU Boulder GPA (as early as second semester, freshman year).

-Students may pursue double degrees in music and an outside field such as engineering, business, etc. Questions may be directed to the associate dean for undergraduate studies, College of Music, 303-492-8468, or email@example.com.
+Students may pursue double degrees in music and an outside field such as engineering, business, etc. Questions may be directed to the Academic Services office, College of Music, 303-492-0037, or email@example.com.